 A new car offers a lot of benefits.
 Firstly, a parent has peace of mind driving a new car with the latest safety features.
 Secondly, new car buyers have more finance options available to them.

 Thirdly, a lot of advanced features are found throughout today’s newer cars.
 Lastly, it’s a bit easier to shop for a newer car since its condition is not under question.
 See a selection of Fiat 500 models for example.
+You may want to consider a cost comparison.

 Who or What Do You Know?